 I’m thinking Max Max III here and those crazy rusted cage-like vehicles that roared through the desert sand.

-The ‘world gone mad’ in Steampunk land maybe more civilized than Mad Max III’s Barter Town however, the machinery which captures an “alternate and futuristic version of 19th century Victorian England” depicts a world rising “out of the ruins”.
-The full effect found when you step outside the seemingly cavernous dark interior into the yard.
+The ‘world gone mad’ in Steampunk land maybe more civilized than Mad Max III’s Barter Town however, the machinery captures an “alternate and futuristic version of 19th century Victorian England” while depicting a world rising “out of the ruins”.
+The full effect found when you step outside the seemingly cavernous dark interior museum like building into the yard.